liujch1998/infini-gram/docs/api_doc.md

 If you want another batch of random documents, simply submit the same query again :)

-**Notes:**
+**Notes on CNF queries:**

 * When you write a query in CNF, note that **OR has higher precedence than AND** (which is contrary to conventions in boolean algebra).
-* If the document is too long, it will be truncated to 5000 tokens.
-* We can only include documents where all clauses are separated by no more than 100 tokens.
+* In AND queries, we can only examine co-occurrences where adjacent clauses are separated by no more than 100 tokens.
+You can customize this value by supplying a field `max_diff_tokens` with an integer value within range [1, 1000].
-* If you query for two or more clauses, and a clause has more than 50000 matches, we will estimate the count from a random subset of all documents containing that clause.
-This might cause a zero count on conjuction of some simple clauses (e.g., `birds AND oil`).
+* In AND queries, if a clause has more than 50000 matches, the count will be **approximate**: we will estimate the count by examining a random subset of 50000 documents out of all documents containing that clause.
+You can customize this value by supplying a field `max_clause_freq` with an integer value within range [1, 500000].
-* The number of found documents may contain duplicates (e.g., if a document contains your query term twice, it may be counted twice).
+* The above subsampling mechanism might cause a zero count on conjuction of some simple clauses (e.g., `birds AND oil`).

 **Input parameters:**